Mental Health CareConnect

 While we cannot address the specific case of a friend or colleague with you, we can provide general information about helpful resources in the community.

-The Boeing Employee Assistance Program (EAP) is a confidential service designed to connect Boeing employees and their families with experienced counseling professionals for help with personal and family issues.
-It provides up to six counseling sessions per issue, per calendar year, at no cost to employees or their eligible dependents.
-The program also offers WorkLife referrals such as childcare, eldercare, legal and financial advice, and access to helpful online articles.
+The Boeing Employee Assistance Program (EAP) provides up to 6 free counseling sessions per issue, per calendar year, to Boeing employees or their eligible dependents.
+The program also offers WorkLife referrals such as assistance locating childcare, eldercare, legal and financial advice as well as access to helpful online articles.
 For more detailed information, please visit http://www.achievesolutions.net/boeing, or call 866-719-5788.

 When you call or text, you will be connected with our Mental Health Navigator who will collect your insurance information (please have your subscriber ID #, which is on your insurance card), register you if you are not already a UW Medicine patient (this can take about 10 minutes for new patients), and schedule you for a consultation with a psychiatrist.
 Connection to the psychiatrist is sometimes the same day but can be up to two business days later.